Can You Legally Waive Your Patients’ Co-Pays?

 Charity care is a common term referring to a practice’s policy of providing either free or significantly discounted services to patients who meet certain established criteria.
 Generally, courtesy discounts aren’t considered part of a practice’s charity care program, as charity care is typically rendered through a standardized, income-based program.
-Also, services provided as “charity care” can’t be reimbursed by Medicare (meaning that you’re agreeing to donate 100% of the costs of that care, as you can’t request partial reimbursement from the government).
+Also, services provided as “charity care” can’t be reimbursed by Medicare.
+In other words, you’re agreeing to donate 100% of the costs of that care, as you can’t request partial reimbursement from the government.

 When can you waive a patient’s co-pay?

 Both the federal healthcare programs and private insurance allow occasional waivers for patients who can demonstrate financial hardship.
 Generally, both government and private insurers require that the practice make a good faith effort to collect co-pays from patients.
 HHS’ 1994 Special Fraud Alert noted that providers need to make good faith efforts to collect co-pays, apart from the cases of special financial needs of certain patients.